Home solar battery calculator showing solar panels and battery storage system

 That is exactly why a home solar battery calculator is essential in 2026.

 I made a free tool called Energy Independence Calculator (Solar & Battery System Designer).
-It is high-performance web app.
-Privacy-focused.
-Works offline after first load.
-No signup required.
-No data leaves your device.
-Revenue only from AdSense ads.
-I built this home solar battery calculator to help people solve their issues related to power calculation and projections of profit and loss.
+It is a high-performance web app built entirely on client-side technology — privacy-focused by design, works offline after the first load, and requires no account or signup.
+Your data never leaves your device.
+I built this solar and battery sizing tool to help homeowners plan their systems accurately, without relying on guesswork, sales-driven installers, or privacy-compromising services.

 What Is a Home Solar Battery Calculator?